cgaege/docusaurus/docs/quickstart/installation.md

 ## System Requirements

-- A current version of Docker
+- A current version of Docker running on AMD64 architecture
 - At least 24GB of RAM
+- At least 20GB of disk space

 ## Installation Steps

 - Login to the Averbis docker registry
 - Download the `docker-compose.yml` file
-- Run Health Discovery
+- Start Health Discovery

 ### Login to registry.averbis.com